Zoellner Quartet: Personnel

-Joseph, Sr.; Antoinette; and Amandus are all buried in the Great Mausoleum at Forrest Lawn Memorial Park in Glendale, California.
-Joseph, Jr. is interred with his wife, Mabel R. Zoellner, at San Gabriel Cemetery.

 Outside activities

 Unlike their colleagues of the Flonzaley Quartet, who agreed to restrict themselves to performing as a group, various members of the Zoellner Quartet engaged in extensive outside activities.
 Besides individual undertakings, as noted above the family as a whole opened a music conservatory, eventually with locations in Los Angeles, Hollywood, and Burbank.

 Joseph, Jr. for three years was a member of the Symphony Concerts Durand in Brussels, and later served as dean and head of the piano department at the family's conservatory.
 He also was heard as accompanist for other artists; for instance, he and pianist/composer Charles Gilbert Spross performed with Gina Ciaparelli in the Lyceum at New York's Carnegie Hall on March 5, 1912.
 On that occasion he played two solos and the obbligato part in Courtlandt Palmer's Lethe.

 Joseph, Sr. also was a member of the Durand orchestra.
 He headed the violin department at the Ecole Communale in Etterbeek, now Brussels, from 1907 to 1912 and later the same department at the University of Redlands in Redlands, California.
 As in Brooklyn and Stockton, he was proprietor of a music school in Brussels.

 Amandus taught violin at the Ecole Communale when his father was director there, and like his father and brother he was a member of the Durand orchestra.
 Also like his father, Amandus served as university violin department director, first at Pomona College in Claremont, California and then at Occidental College in Los Angeles.
 At the latter he performed solo recitals as well as with the quartet.
 He helped found the Zoellner Conservatory of Music and eventually served as its president.

 Joseph, Sr. and Amandus together compiled The Zoellner Quartette Repertoire Album, a collection of music published by Carl Fischer Music.
 In addition, Joseph, Sr.; Amandus; and Antoinette all contributed essays regarding quartet playing to an omnibus volume on string instruments.